-The cottage caters for the occasional Scottish rainy day as well, with an extensive music, film and literary library available to fill the odd moment, and a large TV with over 30 Freeview channels.
+The cottage caters for the occasional Scottish rainy day as well, with an extensive music, film and literary library available to fill the odd moment, and a large HD TV with Freeview HD channels.
 A well equipped kitchen encourages gourmets to experiment with the wonderful local produce.

 |Size||Sleeps up to 4, 2 bedrooms|